 When comparing blogging full time Vs. part time, we are fundamentally discussing the professional and the amateur blogger.
-In one case, the blog is the source of the blogger’s income, while in the other it is more of hobby that might also makes some money.
-Sure, there are those that depend on their part-time blogging to supplement the day job, but for professionals the blog is the day job.
+In one case, the blog is the source of the blogger’s income, while in the other it is more of a hobby that might also makes some money.
+Sure, there are those that depend on their part-time blogging to supplement the day job, but for professionals, the blog is the day job.

 Blogging full time involves a different type of commitment than if you blogged only part time.
 Full time blogging is more than just trying to make money from your blog.
 It involves an overall income strategy to provide you with sufficient income to live on and do all things you want to do with your life.
 Moving from part time to full time blogging is a big decision, so here are some of the pros and cons of each.

 Social Aspects of Blogging Full Time Vs. Part Time

 Blogging full time means giving up the day job.
 The social benefits of this are significant: